mwvgroup/pwv_kpno/rst_source/documentation/install.rst

 =============

 **pwv_kpno** relies on PWV measurements taken by the SuomiNet project.
-In order to model the PWV transmission function for a given date, SuomiNet data for that date must be available on the host machine.
-By default, each release of **pwv_kpno** contains all SuomiNet data for Kitt Peak National Observatory from 2010 through the end of the previous year.
+In order to model the PWV transmission function for specific site and date, SuomiNet data for that date must be available on your machine.
+By default, each release of **pwv_kpno** contains all SuomiNet data for Kitt Peak National Observatory from 2010 through the end of 2017.
 It is recommended to update the local SuomiNet data for KPNO after installing or updating the package, and periodically as necessary.

 To download any new SuomiNet data use the ``update_models`` function: